RetroPie/RetroPie-Docs/docs/Game-Boy.md

 Press **B** to go back to the Quick Menu and **Resume Content**.

-To make the change permanent, choose **Save Configuration** on the main RGUI menu.

 It's also possible to edit `/opt/retropie/configs/all/retroarch-core-options.cfg` and set the palette like:

 ~~~